Work Hard Enough To Be Proud of Your Grades (No Matter What They Are)

 Desirée O for LittleThings / svklimkin via Pixabay

 Along with being friendly, I also want my children to be helpful.
 I used the bucket list to encourage them to give their classmates a hand with their schoolwork whenever someone is struggling and my kids feel like they can be of help.
+I’ll encourage them to call a friend and ask if they need help with any specific subject.
+Maybe a little virtual study group is in order?

 Volunteer To Help at School